 Travel Tips for Visiting Whidbey Island

-The island is about 58 miles long, so you can easily explore it during a day trip to Whidbey Island or weekend on Whidbey.
+The island is about 58 miles long, so you can easily explore it during a day trip to Whidbey Island or a weekend on Whidbey.
 The north part has the largest city, Oak Harbor.
 This is also where you’ll find chain restaurants and stores, as well as a naval air station.

 However, the mid to southern part of the island is why most people come.
 You’ll get away from the crowds and traffic, and every store or restaurant you’ll go to will be locally run during your 3 days on Whidbey Island.

 Coupeville is in the middle of the island and sits right on the water, while Langley is the main city in the south part of the island.
-There are many small towns in Washington between these that are also worth visiting.
+There are many small towns in Washington between these that are also worth visiting when you’re on a Seattle road trip.

 Here are a few tips to make your trip to Whidbey that much smoother.

 How to Get to Whidbey Island